Howdju/howdju/docs/adrs/ADR 2 Type Design.md

 `Persisted` entities often appear on the relation fields of edit models or API submisison models when they represent the creation of a newly related entity.

-## `ViewModel`s
+## Response models (`XOut`)

-`ViewModel`s are either UI specific models or extensions to entities that contain additional useful fields for displaying the entity to a user.
-They may contain `Tag`s or `Vote`s that are tailored to the viewing user.
+`Out` models are usually those returned by ('coming out of') the API.
+They usually extend or modify the entities upon which they are based, containing additional fields useful for displaying the entity to a user.
+For example they may contain `Tag`s or `Vote`s that are tailored to the viewing user.

-Entities appearing in ViewModels are always a persisted Entity.
+Entities appearing in OutModels are usually a persisted Entity.
 (Unpersisted Entities would be `CreateModel`s.)
 We often also want their fields to be required for display.

+Additional fields on `Out` models are often optional, so that either:

+1. To ease reuse of the `Out` model in different responses which may not include the extra fields, or
+2. To support request parameters that control the addition of extra fields.

+## Persistence models (`XData`)

+Persistence models represent how we store the data.
+We may add additional relation fields that help to query or index the data.
+Some Entities will not need a special persistence model, and so they can use the entity model for persistence.

+## `View` models

-`ViewModel`s are often returned directly from the API for a client to display, although client may also augment a `ViewModel` after receiving it, or may construct `ViewModel`s entirely for ephemeral client-side state.
+The term `View` model is a catch-all for models used in clients that don't fall in any other category.
+Client may also augment a `Out` model after receiving it, creating a `View` model, or may construct `View` models entirely for ephemeral client-side state. `View` models may not necessarily be based on an entity.

 ## Types table